The Lord of the Rings Online: Before the Shadow: Gameplay enhancements

 Before the Shadow added two new game regions: Swanfleet and Cardolan, described by the game developers as one of the largest landmass additions across the entire history of the game.
 Both are located in Eriador and are adjacent to the original game regions such as Bree-land, Lone-lands and Trollshaws.
 The two regions contain quests in the level range of 1-30, thus providing new characters with an alternate leveling path to that from Shadows of Angmar.
-Newly-created characters of all races can select to bypass their race-determined starter area in favour of Before the Shadow, the storyline of which is chronologically a prequel to the Shadows of Angmar.
-Existing characters can also travel there and do experience all quests except the starting instance.
+Newly created characters of all races can select to bypass their race-determined starter area in favour of Before the Shadow, the storyline of which is chronologically a prequel to the Shadows of Angmar.
+Existing characters can also travel there and experience all quests except the starting instance.

 For high-level characters, the expansion introduced a "Delving" mechanic to the Mission System, enabling players to increase the difficulty of the Missions by up to ten tiers in exchange for progressive rewards.
 It also added a new 6-man instance and a new skirmish for the skirmish system.